 \subsection{Quantum RD dynamics}

 Currently, very little is known about quantum RD dynamics.
-The Eqs.~\eqref{eq:master_equation}-\eqref{eq:dissipator} cannot be analytically solved since the Lindbladian is not quadratic due to the structure of the reaction jump operators \eqref{eq:2annihilation}-\eqref{eq:4annihilation}.
-Likewise, numerical simulations are hard due to the exponential scaling of the Hilbert space dimension with the system size: in contrast to the classical case where one can generate trajectories of configurations, a quantum trajectory unfolding of \eqref{eq:master_equation} requires the propagation of whole state, making large scale numerics unfeasible.
+Equations \eqref{eq:master_equation} and \eqref{eq:dissipator} cannot be analytically solved since the Lindbladian is not quadratic due to the structure of the reaction jump operators \eqref{eq:2annihilation}-\eqref{eq:4annihilation}.
+Likewise, numerical simulations are hard due to the exponential scaling of the Hilbert space dimension with the system size: in contrast to the classical case where one can generate trajectories of configurations, a quantum trajectory unfolding of \eqref{eq:master_equation} requires the propagation of whole state, making large-scale numerics unfeasible.

 The diffusion-limited regime, with $\Gamma/\Omega=1$, for binary annihilation $2A\to \emptyset$ [cf. Eqs.~\eqref{eq:2annihilation} and \eqref{eq:free_fermion_Hamiltonian}] has been addressed numerically via exact diagonalization up to $L=22$ sites in Ref.~\cite{RDHorssen}.
 The system has been therein initialized in product state $\ket{\bullet \bullet \dots \bullet \bullet}$ with unitary filling.
 The density is found to decay algebraically in time $\braket{n(t)} \sim t^{-b}$, with $1/2<b<1$.
 The decay exponent is different from the mean-field prediction, which for quantum systems is analogous to the classical one \eqref{eq:MF_rate_equation}, showing that the dynamics is controlled in one-dimension by spatial fluctuations.
 Quantum effects seem in this case to affect the decay exponent by making it presumably larger than the corresponding classical value --- $1/2$ --- in Eq.~\eqref{eq:diffusion_limited_2ann}, though extrapolation of the finite-size results to the thermodynamic limit is not trivial.